oceangiri23/Patternverse-Carpet_Design_Variations_generator/README.md

 ```

 ## Results
-Below is an example of an input image and its five generated variations:
+Below is an example of an input image(First image) and its five generated variations:

 <p align="center">
   <img src="output/30.jpg" width="150" />